 Automatic Furnace Temperature Control

 The furnace uses a multi-media combustion valve set combined with hot air recycling to automatically adjust to different fuels.
 It controls temperature with ±10°C accuracy under varying conditions.
-This function ensures precise thermal regulation for plastic to oil machine operating under fluctuating feedstock quality.
+This function ensures precise thermal regulation for continuous pyrolysis plant operating under fluctuating feedstock quality.

 - Precise control: Accurate to ±10°C, ensuring stable operating conditions and consistent product quality.